987839088534212

 Texas

-In Texas, the Health and Safety Code, Chapter 257, requires hospitals to have committees that oversee nursing staff and implement policies.
+In Texas, the Health and Safety Code, Chapter 257, requires hospitals to maintain committees that oversee the facility’s nursing staff and implement policies.

-These committees must be composed of a majority of nurses (60%), as well as other individuals with experience in:
+These committees must be composed of a majority of nurses (60%), as well as other individuals who have experience in:

 • Nursing